-We told stories aout stupid things you did while you were drunk, stories starting with, “”This is no shit” and ending with, “Seriously!
+We told stories about stupid things you did while you were drunk, stories starting with, “This is no shit” and ending with, “Seriously!
 I didn’t make it up, that’s the way it really happened,” talking smack about officers, NCOs, marines, sailors, airmen, civilians and ultimately, each other.

 Just to name a few…

-I bore witness to the conversation version of like this.
+I bore witness to the conversation version of this.

-A group of about 10 soldiers were sitting inside a tent.
+A group of about 10 soldiers was sitting inside a tent.
 These soldiers were from the same platoon and had spent a lot of time with each other prior to and during the deployment.
 They had been with each other 24 hours a day, seven days a week, for the better part of a couple of years.
-For civilians its hard to understand the bond that develops between men when they are constantly together.
-Its similar to family only I don’t know many modern families that are together for every minute of the day for months at a time.
+For civilians, it’s hard to understand the bond that develops between men when they are constantly together.
+It’s similar to family only I don’t know many modern families that are together every minute of the day for months at a time.